 Proper assistance for the hard of hearing is something that may require the individual attention of a physician as well as the electronic designer.
 No attempt has been made here to correct for varying conditions of deafness.
 All this hearing aid will do is amplify sounds at the microphone so that they reach the ear with far greater intensity.
-Many persons who are hard of hearing can use this instrument with advantage as an auxiliary-not as a substitute-for an expertly fitted stitute-for an expertly fitted device.
+Many persons who are hard of hearing can use this instrument with advantage as an auxiliary-not as a sub-

+RED stitute-for an expertly fitted device.